bdowdell/flask_pyseistuned/README.md

-# flask_pyseistuned
+# PySeisTuned<sup>2.0</sup>
-A Flask / Python-based web app version of PySeisTuned
+A Flask / Python-based web app version of PySeisTuned<sup>1.0</sup>.

+The original version, PySeisTuned<sup>1.0</sup>, is a Python / PyQT5 GUI application that runs locally in a desktop environment.
+The new version, PySeisTuned<sup>2.0</sup>, is a web app that makes it even easier for users to explore seismic tuning from the comfort of the world-wide-web!

 ## Getting started
-If you want to run flask_pyseistuned locally, there are a few things you need to do first.
+If you want to run PySeisTuned<sup>2.0</sup> locally, there are a few things you need to do first.
 I'll walk you through the steps now!

 ### 1) Install pipenv
 For this project, I chose to use pipenv to create a virtual environment.
 If you don't already have pipenv installed, here's what you do: